20:31

 Bournemouth Airport is fully committed to tackling slavery and human trafficking and embraces the principles of transparency that underpins the Modern Slavery Act 2015.

-Our Equality & Diversity policy supports this commitment and intended to address, and eliminate discrimination and promote equality of opportunity regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.
+Our Equality & Diversity policy supports this commitment and is intended to address and eliminate discrimination and promote equality of opportunity regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.

-We also have an established Whistleblowing policy, including a free confidential independent helpline number managed by Safecall.
+We also have an established Whistleblowing policy including a free confidential independent helpline number managed by Safecall.
 Our whistleblowing channels have not received any reports relating to modern slavery.
-We promote this service through posters across the Airport site and during the onboarding process for new employees.
+We promote this through posters across the Airport site.

 We provide a wide range of resources for employees to support their mental, physical, and financial wellbeing, and to help limit the likelihood of exploitation during periods of uncertainty and stress.
 This includes access to the Employee Assistance Programmes and, where needed, access to counselling through our Occupational Health programme.

-We have introduced a compulsory e-learning module to all employees.
+In the past 12 months we have introduced a compulsory e-learning training module which is part of the onboarding process and has been rolled out to all employees.
 This training includes:

 • how to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available;